syncfusion-content/ej2-grid-docs/ej2-javascript/grid/scrolling.md

 ## Scroll to selected row

-You can scroll the grid content to the selected row position by using the [`rowSelected`](../api/grid/#rowselected) event.
+The javascript Grid control allows you to scroll the grid content to the position of the selected row, ensuring that the selected row is automatically brought into view.
+This feature is particularly useful when dealing with a large dataset and wanting to maintain focus on the selected row.
+To achieve this, you can utilize the [rowSelected](../../api/grid/#rowselected) event provided by the Grid.

+The following example that demonstrates how to use the `rowSelected` event to scroll to the selected row:

 {% if page.publishingplatform == "typescript" %}